sanidhyamalhotra/Simulated-Network-Threat-Detection/README.md

 - Modify the network topology or attack types
 - Use it as a blueprint for your own detection labs

-📄 If you'd like to contribute improvements or new detection rules, feel free to submit a pull request!
+📄 If you'd like to contribute improvements or new detection rules, feel free to drop a comment or submit a pull request!

 ---